-The big tech companies in Silicon Valley get a lot press, but they aren’t where a majority of the programming jobs are.
+The big tech companies in Silicon Valley get a lot of press, but they are not where most of the programming jobs are.

 My non-scientific guess is that over 90% of programming jobs are for regular companies in the rest of the world.

 – Help petroleum companies determine construction requirements, to build safer processing facilities

 – Help companies review progress on insurance claims

 – Help banks and mortgage companies file paperwork with the government

 – Help a distribution company get the best rate when shipping orders

 – Help a barge transportation company manage deliveries

 These are the types of projects the majority of programmers work on – not video games or a mobile app to disrupt an industry.

 The vast majority of programming jobs are support jobs for other workers at the company.
 We create software that lets the other employees do their jobs faster or more accurately.